dijasila/GPAW/doc/documentation/manual.rst

 Finite-difference stencils
 --------------------------

-GPAW uses finite-difference stencils for the Laplacian in the Kohn-Sham and Poisson equations.
+GPAW can use finite-difference stencils for the Laplacian in the Kohn-Sham and Poisson equations.
 You can set the range of the stencil (number of neighbor grid points) used for the Poisson equation like this::